thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Everything is ``id``-compatible:

 - Less to think about, maximum compatibility.
-- Every Swift object must have an Objective-C isa.
+- Every Codira object must have an Objective-C isa.

 Non-NSObjects are messageable but not ``id``-compatible:

-- Cannot assign Swift objects to ``id`` variables.
+- Cannot assign Codira objects to ``id`` variables.
-- Cannot put arbitrary Swift objects in NSArrays.
+- Cannot put arbitrary Codira objects in NSArrays.
 - Potentially confusing: "I can message it but I can't put it in an ``id``??"
-- Clang must be taught how to message Swift objects and manage their retain counts.
+- Clang must be taught how to message Codira objects and manage their retain counts.
-- On the plus side, then non-NSObjects can use Swift calling conventions.
+- On the plus side, then non-NSObjects can use Codira calling conventions.
 - Requires framework authors to make an arbitrary decision that may not be ABI-future-proof.